-- 5.47 For purposes of input-output analysis, the optimal situation would be one in which each producer unit were engaged in only a single productive activity so that an industry could be formed by grouping together all the units engaged on a particular type of productive activity without the intrusion of any secondary activities.
-The desirable unit for purposes of input-output analysis is, therefore, a "unit of homogeneous production", which may be defined as a producer unit in which only a single (non-ancillary) production activity is carried out. - 5.48 Although the unit of homogeneous production may be the optimal unit for purposes of certain kinds of analysis, particularly input-output analysis, it may not be possible to collect directly from the enterprise or establishment the accounting data corresponding to units of homogeneous production.
-Such data may have
+- 5.50 In most fields of statistics the choice of statistical unit, and methodology used, are strongly influenced by the purposes for which the resulting statistics are to be used.
+For purposes of input-output analysis, the optimal situation would be one in which each producer unit were engaged in only a single productive activity so that an industry could be formed by grouping together all the units engaged in a particular type of production without the intrusion of any secondary activities.
+Such a unit is called a "unit of homogeneous production". - 5.51 Although the unit of homogeneous production may be the optimal unit for purposes of certain kinds of analysis, particularly input-output analysis, it may not be possible to collect directly from the enterprise or establishment the accounting data corresponding to units of homogeneous production.
+Such data may have to be estimated subsequently by transforming the data supplied by

-- to be estimated subsequently by transforming the data supplied by enterprises on the basis of various assumptions or hypotheses.
-Units that are constructed by statistical manipulation of the data collected by the agency are called analytical units. - 5.49 If a producer unit carries out a principal activity and also one or more secondary activities, it will be partitioned into the same number of units of homogeneous production.
-If it is desired to compile production accounts and input-output tables by region, it is necessary to treat units of homogeneous production located in different places as separate units even though they may be engaged in the same activity and belong to the same institutional unit. - 5.50 Chapter ??? discusses the estimation of analytical units for use in an input-output context.
+- enterprises on the basis of various assumptions or hypotheses.
+Units that are constructed by statistical manipulation of the data collected by the agency are called analytical units. - 5.52 If a producer unit carries out a principal activity and also one or more secondary activities, it will be partitioned into the same number of units of homogeneous production.
+If it is desired to compile production accounts and input-output tables by region, it is necessary to treat units of homogeneous production located in different places as separate units even though they may be engaged in the same activity and belong to the same institutional unit - 5.53 Chapter 28 discusses the estimation of analytical units for use in an input-output context.